dustinpfister/blog_posts/_posts/js-operator-precedence.md

 console.log(a, b); // 6 0
 ```

+Here in the first expression the logical not operator is preformed first because it has a value of 16, and multiplication is 14.
+So then not zero converts to the boolean value true, then the multiplication operation is preformed resulting in 5.
+Finally the true boolean value is added to 5, when doing so true converts to the number 1 resulting in a number value of 6.

 No matter what else is going on anything inside the parentheses or grouping if you prefer will be preformed first.